A Dog's Will: Plot

-Arriving in the afterlife, the six dead members are all placed under trial by the Devil (Luís Melo).
-He is joined by Jesus Christ, who oversees the trial.
-João begs for the Virgin Mary's help and she arrives to convince Jesus to be forgiving.
-Before being executed, the baker forgave his wife for her adultery and the two church leaders forgave those who shot them - enough for them to land in purgatory instead of hell.
-Severino is absolved as his bandit ways started when police members killed his family as a child.
-The Devil attempts to take João but he is granted a second chance at life having been a poor but hopeful man his entire life.
+Arriving in the afterlife, the six dead are all placed under trial by the Devil.
+João begs for defense and this brings in Jesus Christ and Virgin Mary, the latter of whom finds reasons for the accused to not be sentenced to Hell.
+Before being executed, the baker forgave his wife for her adultery and the two church leaders forgave those who shot them - enough for them to land in Purgatory instead of Hell.
+Given Severino fell into his bandit ways from a mental collapse when police members killed his family as a child, he is absolved for insanity, and his crimes are considered an instrument of Divine providence.
+The Devil attempts to take João to Hell, but he is granted a second chance at life having been a poor but hopeful man his entire life.

-Upon reviving, the duo donate all the money taken from the dead townsfolk in the name of the Virgin Mary.
-Chicó and Rosinha get married, attempting to use the dowry to pay off his debt, but it ends up being filled with worthless coins.
+Upon reviving, João discovers Chicó had promised to donate all the money taken from the dead townsfolk in the name of the Virgin Mary if he returned, and he begrudgingly does so.
+Chicó and Rosinha get married, attempting to use the dowry to pay off his debt, but it ends up being filled with coins of an older (and discontinued) currency.
 Using a technicality (that the skin off his back should not come with a drop of blood), they manage to evade their debt.
-All three now penniless, they find bump into Jesus Christ posing as a hungry man on the road and share their bread with him.
+All three now penniless, they bump into Jesus Christ posing as a hungry man on the road and share their bread with him after convincing João.